-Submissions for the 2018 Tansley Medal competition are now open and the deadline is 1 November 2017.
-Apply here.
-Please see below for an update on the 2017 competition and details of the 2016 Tansley Medal winner.
+Applications for the 2018 Tansley Medal are now closed.
+Please see below for details of the 2017 Tansley Medal winner.

-Etienne Laliberté, winner of the 2016 New Phytologist Tansley Medal for excellence in plant science.
+Stella Cesari, winner of the 2017 New Phytologist Tansley Medal for excellence in plant science

-The quality of finalists this year was very high and five individuals were shortlisted.
-The runners-up, and their respective Tansley insights, are listed below:
+The quality of finalists this year was very high.
+The details of the runners up and their Tansley insights are below: